suprstarrd/d2x-cios/README.md

 #### DOCUMENTATION

-  For documentation and tutorials visit our [Wiki](https://github.com/wiidev/d2x-cios/wiki).
+  For documentation and tutorials visit our [Wiki](https://github.com/suprstarrd/d2x-cios/wiki).

 #### KUDOS

  * *rodries*, for the help with EHCI improvements.
- * *Crediar*, for all I learned studying [Sneek](http://code.google.com/p/sneek) source code.
+ * *Crediar*, for all I (davebaol) learned studying [Sneek](http://code.google.com/p/sneek) source code.
  * *Oggzee*, for his brilliant fraglist.
- * *WiiPower*, for the great help with ios reload block from usb.
+ * *WiiPower*, for the great help with IOS Reload block from USB.
  * *dragbe* and *NutNut*, for their [d2x cIOS Installer](http://code.google.com/p/d2x-cios-installer).
- * *XFlak*, for his wonderful [ModMii](http://gbatemp.net/topic/207126-modmii-for-windows) which supported d2x wads since its birth.
-Without ModMii d2x cIOS would probably never have existed.
+ * *XFlak*, for his wonderful [ModMii](http://gbatemp.net/topic/207126-modmii-for-windows) which supported d2x WADs since its birth.
+Without ModMii, d2x cIOS would probably never have existed.
 Also, XFlak had the original idea to replace the buggy EHCI module of cIOSX rev21 with the working one from rev19.
  * *[HackWii](http://www.hackwii.it)* and *[GBAtemp](http://www.gbatemp.net)* communities, for their ideas and support.
- * *Totoro*, for the official d2x logo
+ * *Totoro*, for the official d2x logo.
  * *ChaN*, for his [FatFs](http://elm-chan.org/fsw/ff/00index_e.html).
  * *Waninkoko*, for his cIOSX rev21.
  * *Team Twiizers* and *devkitPRO devs* for their great work in libogc.